giuliachiola/super-blog-content/tutorials/styleguide-setup.md

 id: B2
 ---

-Regardless of the tool we use to build our styleguide, helps a lot to have a checklist of packages we need for (almost) every project setup.
+Regardless of which tool we use to build our styleguide, it helps a lot to have a checklist of packages we need for (almost) every project setup.

 ## Styles